japonaisvolonte-

 Yasube

-According to the saying, a Japanese restaurant where you find Japanese people during lunch is a good Japanese restaurant!
+According to the saying, a Japanese restaurant with Japanese people at lunchtime is a good Japanese restaurant!
 That's the case with Yasube, a place for traditional cuisine.
-It has a very zen, simple, and clean decor, where the favorite dish is none other than the famous bento, an authentic and generous picnic box to enjoy on-site.
+The decor is very zen, simple, and minimalist, where the star dish is none other than the famous bento, an authentic and generous picnic box to enjoy on-site.

 Voir cette publication sur Instagram